Fraser Coast Ability Awards

 Educational Provider Award

-Maryborough State High School Enrichment Precinct Community Organisation Award Awarded to a group or organisation that provides support and advocacy for people with a disability.
-Mary River Mighty LionHearts
+Maryborough State High School Enrichment Precinct Community Organisation Award Mary River Mighty LionHearts

 -